 Why might this be relevant?

-The project directly addresses the question by developing a platform that applies the Social Value Act to government procurement, aiming to generate new resources for local communities.
+The project focuses on applying the Social Value Act to government procurement to generate resources for local communities.

 • Reportable Social Value Smart Procurment Platform